You have done the work alone for too long.

 What you spoke is the diagnostic.
 The gap you named is the work.

 For the next twenty-four hours, do one thing.
+Take whichever direction has the bigger gap:

-The ten steps have walked you through the inner game architecture that produces sustained performance over decades.
 The wrong scoreboard.
 The interference equation.
 Pressure as the field.
 The four pillars.
 The pre-performance routine.
 The pilot's checklist.
 The buried lies.
 The traditions you have been running on.
 The legacy you are declaring.
 The relational architecture that sustains it all.

 The work in this protocol is not the kind of work that ends when the engagement ends.
 It is the kind of work that begins when the engagement ends.
-What you have surfaced across these ten steps is the raw material.
-What you do with the material in the next ninety days is the work itself.

 You have one piece of work that is yours for the next ninety days.
 It is the answer that arrived during the question that landed hardest.
 You probably know which one.
-The work is to act on that one piece, even before you have figured out everything else.

 The vault is here when you need it.